 (Pocket-lint) - Don't you wish you could just 'clear' your Facebook history?

-Thanks to the Cambridge Analytica scandal earlier this year, many people are more aware of how much data Facebook tracks and keeps on them, as well as how their data can be easily monetised (and weaponised against them) by third parties.
+Thanks to the Cambridge Analytica scandal and countless other privacy scandals, many people are more aware of how much data Facebook tracks and keeps on them, as well as how their data can be easily monetised (and weaponised against them) by third parties.
 As a result, Facebook has been facing a lot pressure, and it's pledged to be more transparent about what it's doing with all your data.

-It's been asked to give users more ways to manage their data on the social network, too.
-And, at F8 2018, Facebook gave in a little.
-It described its recent scandals as "major" breaches of trust.
+It's been asked to give users more ways to manage their data.
+So, at F8 2018, Facebook gave in a little.
+It described its controversies as "major" breaches of trust.
 Going forward, it vows to "make sure that this never happens again".
-As part of that effort, Facebook is developing a 'Clear History' tool.
+As part of that effort, Facebook has been developing a 'Clear History' tool.
 The idea is, finally, you'll be able to clear your Facebook history.

-The tool isn't yet available, but here's everything we know about it so far.
+The tool still isn't widely available, but here's everything we know about it.